- Single European Sky

 This information may be of interest to AOs (both small emitters or larger operators), verifiers mandated to verify AOs’ annual emissions or tonne-kilometre reporting and service companies acting on behalf of AOs.

 The 2018 Draft Annual Emissions Report (AER) is available

-The amended report includes aviation emissions data relating to the reduced scope of the EU ETS up to April 2018 included.
+The amended report includes aviation emissions data relating to the reduced scope of the EU ETS for the current year.
 These data are updated on a monthly basis, bringing you the latest available information with each download of the report (late billing or credit for Route Charges, for example).

 Reporting in accordance with art.
 28a.6 of Regulation 421/2014